tyoeer/Chaoshead/docs/path.md

 ```Lua
 for propertyId in path:iterateProperties() do
 ```
-Iterates over all the properties this object has.
+Iterates over all the properties paths have.

 ```Lua
 has = path:hasProperty(propId)